Lake Claire (Alberta)

 The lake has a total area of 1436 km2, with 21 km2 island area, and lies at an elevation of 213 m.
 It is the largest lake located entirely within Albertan boundaries.
-Lake Athabasca, which straddles the border with Saskatchewan, is larger.
+While Lake Athabasca covers a larger area within Alberta, its total area straddles the border with Saskatchewan.

 The lake is fed by Birch River and McIvor River, and the lake system also contains Baril Lake and Mamawi Lake.
 The waters are discharged in the Peace River, finding their way to the Arctic Ocean through the Slave River, Great Slave Lake and Mackenzie River.